appCurious/raspberry-train/README.md

 ## Project History
 Before I get into my story a little clarification on the technology in use.
 DCC++ Ex is the C++ code running on the controller.
 It's a project that picked up and rebuilt the DCC++ repository and is now fully supported as DCC++ Extended (https://github.com/DCC-EX)

 My project started in 2014.
 Originally developed using Java with Groovy and Grails, it was a way to continue to utilize and learn the technology weilded by the company I worked for.
 I was successful at serving the application in Tomcat on a raspberry pi with the ability to turn on and off an led using a wireless device connected to the server.
 That was so far from the desired outcome but a great start.
-Life happens, time goes by, and now was a the time to pick the project up and continue toward success.
+Life happens, time goes by, and now wasthe time to pick the project up and continue toward success.
 With a bit of research and some guidance from the DCC++ Ex team I have a good start and can control a locomotive on my H.O. scaled railroad.

 The original plan was to build out my own DCC controller utilizing the industry standard for pulse width modulation and commands.
 I still have an interest in doing that.
 While researching those standards, I started researching the hardware that could be used.
 I came across a number of YouTube videos and DCC++.
 It could be imported straight into the Arduino all ready to go and so that's what I did.
 Off to a running start.